 Land, buildings and improvements are recorded at cost.
 Depreciation is computed using the straight-line method.
 Estimated useful lives range generally from 35 years to a maximum of 50 years on buildings and major improvements.
 Minor improvements, furniture and equipment are capitalized and depreciated over useful lives ranging from 2 to 20 years.
 Maintenance and repairs that do not improve or extend the useful lives of the related assets are charged to operations as incurred.
 Tenant improvements are capitalized and depreciated over the life of the related lease or their estimated useful life, whichever is shorter.
 If a tenant vacates its space prior to contractual termination of its lease, the undepreciated balance of any tenant improvements are written off if they are replaced or have no future value.
-In 2017, 2016 and 2015, real estate depreciation expense was \$193.3 million, \$173.2 million and \$156.5 million, respectively, including amounts from real estate sold and assets under capital lease obligations.
+In 2018, 2017 and 2016, real estate depreciation expense was \$216.0 million, \$193.3 million and \$173.2 million, respectively, including amounts from real estate sold and assets under capital lease obligations.

-Sales of real estate are recognized only when sufficient down payments have been obtained, possession and other attributes of ownership have been transferred to the buyer and we have no significant continuing involvement.
-The application of these criteria can be complex and requires us to make assumptions.
-We believe these criteria were met for all real estate sold during the periods presented.
+Effective January 1, 2018, (upon the adoption of ASU 2014-09, "Revenue from Contracts with Customers," as amended and interpreted) sales of real estate are recognized generally upon the transfer of control, which usually occurs when the real estate is legally sold.
+Prior to January 1, 2018, sales of real estate were recognized only when sufficient down payments had been obtained, possession and other attributes of ownership had been transferred to the buyer and we had no significant continuing involvement.
+The application of these criteria can be complex and required us to make assumptions.
+We believe the relevant criteria were met for all real estate sold during the periods presented.